Some News!

 I’m so pleased to announce an essay I’ve written will be featured in an exciting compilation of writing; Weaving Our Way Beyond Patriarchy – A Womancraft Compendium - to celebrate the ten-year anniversary of Womancraft Publishing.
 Compiled, edited and with an introduction by Womancraft Publishing founder Lucy H. Pearce.

-It’s available for pre-order now, exclusively from Womancraft Publishing.
+It’s available for now, exclusively from Womancraft Publishing.

 About My Writing